U.S. Stocks Set to Open Higher After Dramatic Swings

 "The U.S. economic data is not great and there is no reason to believe it will improve," said Jan Dehn, head of research at Ashmore Group, an emerging-market investment manager.

-"I expect U.S. stocks to have a tough time in 2019 and this sudden bounce on low volume is a great opportunity to offload in case you missed it earlier," he added.
+"I expect U.S. stocks to have a tough time in 2019 and this sudden bounce on low volume is a great opportunity to offload in case you missed it earlier," he said.

-Chinese stocks closed modestly higher, up 0.4%, on the country's last trading day of the year, a mild consolation to the end of a dismal year marked by the U.S.-China trade spat and slowing economic growth.
-The benchmark Shanghai Composite Index recorded a 25% loss for the year, the biggest since 2008, when it plunged 65%.
+Equity markets rallied earlier this year, led by the technology sector, but those gains have been reversed in the final three months of the year.
+The S&P 500 and the Dow industrials this quarter are down 15% and 13%, respectively.

+There have been few havens for investors, with gold, international bonds and cash equivalents all offering paltry returns.

 Write to Avantika Chilkoti at Avantika.Chilkoti@wsj.com